-You do not pay a separate monthly plan premium for MVP Medicare WellSelect with Part D (PPO)
+As a member of our plan, you pay a monthly plan premium.
+The monthly premium amount for MVP Medicare WellSelect Plus with Part D (PPO) is \$119.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums